dvklopfenstein/goatools_simulation/README_prep.md

-Also notice that as the size of P-values in a single simulation increases, the median value of the uncorrected P-values more closely approaches the 0.05 alpha-level and the variation of the random P-values becomes much smaller, centering around the 0.05 alpha-level.
+Also notice that as the size of P-values in a single simulation increases, the median value of the uncorrected P-values more closely approaches the 0.05 alpha-level and the variation of the random P-values becomes much smaller, centering more closely around the 0.05 alpha-level as the number of P-values per simulation increases.

 **Conclusion**: Multiple testing correctly reduces the P-values found to be significant to be 0.0 or almost 0.0